Optimistic Sync¶

 Ethereum Beacon APIs¶

-Consensus engines which provide an implementation of the Ethereum Beacon
+Consensus engines which provide an implementation of the

-APIs must take care to ensure the
+Ethereum Beacon APIs must take care

 value is set to True

-whenever the request references
+whenever the request

-optimistic blocks (and vice-versa).
+references optimistic blocks (and vice-versa).

 Design Decision Rationale¶